""

 Course Description

-The number of participants is limited to 15.
-Students who have not yet completed 60 credits in workshops are given priority in registration.
-For students who have completed more than 60 credits in workshops, the number of credits completed will be considered, with those having fewer credits being given priority
+The number of students is limited to 15.
+Students who have not yet completed 60 credits in workshops have priority in registering for the course.
+When students who have completed more than 60 credits register, the number of credits accumulated is considered.
+Students with fewer credits have priority.

 Language of instruction: Icelandic